Agostax0/PPS-24-Briscala/6-implementation/agosta.md

   .has(player).called("Alice")
 ```

-As mentioned before, complex syntax is delegated from the DSL to specific-builders (which in turn may call other builders) using the fluent pattern; for example the syntax: `game has player called "Alice"` would call a `EntityBuilder`, tasked with continuing the syntax chain and ultimately operate on the GameBuilder.
+As mentioned before, complex syntax is delegated from the DSL to specific-builders (which in turn may call other builders) using the fluent pattern.
 For example:
 ```scala
 game has player called "Alice"